Lev Nussimbaum: Islam

+Armin Wegner, a contemporary of Essad Bey who knew him in his last years in Positano, Italy, observed that Bey "kept up the comedy of being Muslim to the end."

 A scathing review of Essad Bey's biography Mohammed expressed doubt that the author "had ever read the Quran, either in the original or in translation."
 It claimed: "Essad Bey's Mohammed is a potpourri of bad history, distorted facts and naive interpretations.
 It should never have been written...
 In fact, I am impelled to go still further and state that there is hardly a page in this 'biography' which is free from error."

 Works

 Despite Nussimbaum's being an ethnic Jew, his monarchist and anti-Bolshevik politics were such that, before his origins were discovered, the Nazi propaganda ministry included his works on their list of "excellent books for German minds".
 Among the works credited to him are early biographies of Lenin, Stalin and Czar Nicholas II, Mohammed, the Prophet; and Reza Shah of Iran.
 All of these biographies were allegedly written between 1932 and 1936.
 At one point, Nussimbaum was requested to write an official biography of Benito Mussolini.
 Essad Bey's works, many of which he claimed were biographies, are discredited by historians and literary critics and rarely referenced today except to note how unreliable they are.